remix-run/remix/docs/route/should-reload.md

     └── activity.tsx
 ```

-And lets say the UI looks something like this:
+And let's say the UI looks something like this:

 ```
 +------------------------------+